lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Warning: modifying Ffmpeg arguments may cause pipe errors!**

-**Input Arguments**: The arguments for controlling the rendered input to ffmpeg.
+**Input Arguments**: The arguments for controlling the rendered input to FFmpeg.

-**Output Arguments**: The arguments for controlling the encoded output from ffmpeg.
+**Output Arguments**: The arguments for controlling the encoded output from FFmpeg.

 **Reset To Defaults**: Reset both of the Ffmpeg arguments to default.